pyOpenSci/pyopensci.github.io/_tutorials/2-make-code-installable.md

 ---
-title: "Make your Python code installable"
+title: "2.
+Make your Python code installable"
 excerpt: "
   Learn how to create the most basic version of a Python package which can then be installed into a Python environment."
 learning_objectives: